baibhavanand/fbuid/README.md

 *Note: FbUID only works with Public Facebook Accounts.*

+As a developer, security researcher, bug bounty hunter, etc we often need the Facebook UserID of a user.
+For ex: userID for username: <strong>spongebhav</strong> is: <strong>100007536576842</strong>.

+However, getting Facebook userID for a user can sometimes be time-consuming and a boring task.

+To fix this problem, I present you guys with this tool: **FbUID**.

-<h5>FbUID is a program written is bash that can extract UserID of a public Facebook account if the username is known.
+This tool is written completely in bash and can be used to extract userID for a public Facebook profiles if the username is known.
+You can specify a username or a text file containing a list of usernames to extract the userIDs from.
-Developers, Security Researchers, Bug Bounty hunters, etc need to know Facebook User ID of a certain user time to time.
-To make the process simpler I coded FbUID.</h5>

 <h2 align="center">
   <strong>Installation</strong>